OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

         }
         ```

-4. Call **SendMessage(msg, fileName)** method of WSHandler to send message to the corresponding operator at DISA
+4. Call **SendMessage(msg, fileName, fileMsg)** method of WSHandler to send message to the corresponding operator at DISA
+    *   *fileName* and *fileMsg* arguments are for binary message types, *fileMsg* requires a JSON object and it is optional
     *   Example - SendMessage of WSHandler

         ```js